-Find user name and password on PureVPN.
-How to easily find your existing vpn password
+You'll also need to find your username and password on PureVPN.
+Here's how to easily find your existing VPN password.

 Follow the steps below to set up ProtonVPN on Firewalla:

-1. Log in to the web-based dashboard at account.protonvpn.com using your account credentials (the ones you set during account creation).
+- Log into the web-based dashboard at account.protonvpn.com using your account credentials (the ones you set up during account creation).

-2. Select Downloads in the left navigation bar on the ProtonVPN dashboard.
-Find the OpenVPN configuration files section and choose (platform: Router; Protocol: UDP).
+- Select Downloads in the left navigation bar on the ProtonVPN dashboard.
+Find the OpenVPN configuration files section and choose (standard server configs; platform: Router; Protocol: UDP).
 Download the configuration file from ProtonVPN.

-3. Open Firewalla App -> VPN Client -> profile -> create 3rd party VPN.
+- Open the Firewalla App -> VPN Client -> Profile -> Create 3rd Party VPN.
 Enter your OpenVPN/IKEv2 username and password.
-Copy the credentials using the "Copy" buttons on the right and paste them into the "username", "password" fields.
+Copy the credentials using the "Copy" buttons on the right and paste them into the "username" and "password" fields.